grpc/proposal/A43-sdk-authorization.md

 2. Each *source* could contain a list of *principals*.
 The *principals* are ORed together, i.e. it matches if one of them matches.
    Sequence of steps to evaluate each principal from config -
-   1. If TLS/mTLS is not used, matching fails.
+   1. If TLS is not used, matching fails.
+   2. If there is no client certificate, we get a match if principal is an empty string.
-   2. A match is found if principal matches URI SANs from the client certificate.
+   3. If we have a client certificate, we check against certificate contents.
+A match is found if principal matches URI SANs from the certificate.
 If there are no URI SANs in certificate, or no match was found, we check against DNS SANs.
 Similarly, if certificate has no DNS SANs or match wasn't found, we check against Subject field from certificate.
-We move to next step, if subject does not match principal.
-   3. We also get a match if there is no client certificate, and principal is an empty string.

    Consider the case where the *principals* list is empty, then we only check for step 1 above, i.e. rule matches for any authenticated user.